 Nature and description of information.
 Measurement of information flow.
 Information content of printed, audio and video signals.
 Concept and measurement of redundancy.
-Capacity of a channel, bandwidth and power considerations.
 Signals in the presence of noise and crosstalk.
-Applications of feedback theory to communication.
-Entropy and mutual information, Coding.
+Entropy and multual information.
+Coding.
 Neurological model theories.
 Feedback and information flow in the human nervous system.
 Information storage and retrieval.